tigjaw/rastercast/README.md

   <div id="header">
     <h1>Rastercast</h1>
     <p>
-    A small Java application to convert an image to a chosen filetype.
+    A small Java application to batch convert images to a chosen filetype.
     </p>
     <p>
     These features were written as part of a larger application but I decided to upload it individually and work on it as a side-project.